Service of Process Frequently Asked Questions

 Corporate Compliance

-Who Accepts a Service of Process?
+Who Can Accept a Service of Process?

-What Happens after a Service of Process is Delivered?
+What Happens After a Service of Process is Delivered?

 Is a Company Required to Have a Registered Agent?